tenjin/tenjin-android-sdk/README.md

 Be sure to copy the <a href="msa-oaid/supplierconfig.json">supplierconfig.json</a> file to the `assets/supplierconfig.json` folder of your project.

-#### <a id="other-app-store"></a>Android Other App Store

-In order to properly track installs from Third Party App Stores that use OAID/IMEI for tracking, it is required to properly set the App Store source.
+Set your App Store Type value to `other`:

 ```java
 TenjinSDK instance = TenjinSDK.getInstance(this, "<API_KEY>");